nialloriordan/dbt_blogs/docs/development.md

 ```

 Note:
-- ensure the above commands are executed within the [dbt/](../dbt) folder.
+- ensure the above commands are executed within the [root of the repository](../.).

 ## Linting